tiiuae/ORB_SLAM2/Dependencies.md

 * **Eigen3**.
 For versions greater than 3.1.1 is MPL2, earlier versions are LGPLv3.

-* **ROS (Optional, only if you build Examples/ROS)**.
+* **ROS2 (Optional, only if you build Examples/ROS2)**.
 BSD license.
-In the manifest.xml the only declared package dependencies are roscpp, tf, sensor_msgs, image_transport, cv_bridge, which are all BSD licensed.
+In the manifest.xml the only declared package dependencies are rclcpp, tf, sensor_msgs, image_transport, cv_bridge, which are all BSD licensed.